U.S. Release Date:

 Composer: David Julyan

-Cast: Christian Bale, Hugh Jackman, Michael Caine, Scarlett Johansson, Piper Perabo, Rebecca Hall, David Bowie, Jamie Harris
+Cast: Andy Serkis, Christian Bale, Hugh Jackman, Michael Caine, Scarlett Johansson, Piper Perabo, Rebecca Hall, David Bowie, Jamie Harris

 Running Time: 2 hours and 15 minutes